 Many of the people who agree with those sentiments will say that their ancestors were in the states' rights camp and that they didn't own enslaved people.
 In truth "more than half of the Confederate officers in 1861 owned slaves," writes historian Joseph Glatthaar, author of General Lee's Army: From Victory to Collapse.
 As young army recruits, only a few of the enlisted men personally owned anyone, but more than a third of them were members of slave-owning families.
 And as young white men in America, they all benefitted from membership in a society which prospered from the system of slavery.

 A nation of contradictions

-Inseparable from the 'heritage' that reveres family members who fought on the losing side of the Civil War, is the evil of a system and an economy that relied on slave labour for two-and-a-half centuries, then on codified inequality for another 100 years,
+Inseparable from the 'heritage' that reveres family member who fought on the losing side of the Civil War, is the evil of a system and an economy that relied on slave labour for two and a half centuries, then on codified inequality for another 100 years,

 Far be it from me to question another person's affection for his ancestors.
 But I can't help but note that all that "culture, grace and elegance" that occurred, no doubt, under fragrant magnolia blossoms, would not have been possible without the labour of those millions of unpaid people who worked not just from sun up to sun down, but through the night, to preserve that Disney-fied version of reality.

 It would be easier to believe this symbol was unrelated to a desire for white supremacy if it weren't so frequently sported by people who also have swastika tattoos and wear Nazi paraphernalia.
 And if their social media comments comments didn't so closely correlate with hate group mentality.
 It would be easier to believe that this fealty for the Confederate flag was all about family pride if the provenance of its popularity were different.